 The English term "brandy wine" originated from the Middle Low German "Brandewīn" and was then shortened to "brandy".
-According to EU regulations, brandy is now a valid designation for wine brandy produced according to defined rules.
-In individual countries, there are protected designations such as Armagnac, Cognac or Metaxa.
-The term brandy is used in many European countries, especially in England, Italy and Spain (such as Brandy de Jerez), but also internationally.
+According to EU regulations, brandy is a valid designation for regularly produced brandy.
+In individual countries, there are protected designations of origin such as Armagnac, Cognac or Metaxa.
+The term brandy is used in many European countries, particularly in England, Italy and Spain (such as Brandy de Jerez), but also internationally.
 See also under brandy and spirits.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.